mui/material-ui/docs/data/joy/guides/using-icon-libraries/using-icon-libraries.md

     <CssVarsProvider>
       <GlobalStyles styles={{
         // The {selector} is the CSS selector to target the icon.
-        // We recommend to use a class over a tag if it is possible.
+        // We recommend using a class over a tag if possible.
         '{selector}': {
           color: "var(--Icon-color)",
           margin: "var(--Icon-margin)",